Introduction

 Notes

-1. Amos Tversky, Judgement Under Uncertainty: Heuristics and Biases (1974).
-Heuristics are mental shortcuts that can facilitate problem-solving and probability judgements.
+1. (¶ Prefatory Matters, II) Amos Tversky, Judgement Under Uncertainty: Heuristics and Biases (1974).
+Heuristics are mental shortcuts that can facilitate problem solving and probability judgements.
 These strategies are generalizations, or rules-of-thumb, that reduce cognitive load.
 They can be effective for making immediate judgements; however, they often result in irrational or inaccurate conclusions.
+(See also Daniel Kahneman’s book Thinking, Fast and Slow [2011].
+Consider the common cognitive bias known as WYSIATI or “what you see is all there is.”
+WYSIATI refers to the fact that we typically make judgments according to information we have readily available regardless of how incomplete it is.
+We find it difficult to appreciate that there are still many things we don’t know.)

-3. Lincoln’s presumed earliest photograph presents a wider than commonly acknowledged range of origin date possibility.
-As indicated here, either: 1) the daguerreotype was taken in 1846, 1847, or 1848, and consequently predates the subject daguerreotype by one to three years; or 2) the daguerreotype was taken in early to late 1849 and either pre- or post-dates the subject daguerreotype by days, weeks, or months [see Lincoln’s Lower Lip, para. nos.
-2.5.1—2.5.4].
+3. (¶ 1.4) Lincoln’s presumed earliest photograph presents a wider than commonly acknowledged range of origin date possibility.
+As indicated here, either: 1) the daguerreotype was taken in 1846, 1847, or 1848, and consequently predates the subject daguerreotype by one to three years; or 2) the daguerreotype was taken in early to late-1849 and either pre- or post-dates the subject daguerreotype by days, weeks, or months [¶¶ 2.5.1 – 2.5.4].
 The resolve to this uncertainty may be contingent upon direct analysis of the presumed earliest photograph, or review of existing records pertaining to such analysis, and the determination of the degree to which the photograph (the actual daguerreotype) has been retouched or altered.
-A direct comparison between the presumed earliest photograph and the subject daguerreotype—the latter of whose age is more readily determinable—may also be informative.
+A direct comparison between the presumed earliest photograph and the subject daguerreotype (the latter, whose age is more readily determinable) may also be informative.

-4. In part one of Gibson Harris’s four-part series “My Recollections of Abraham Lincoln” as first published in Woman’s Home Companion (1903, November), the caption below its included graphic representation of the author’s (or editor’s) proclaimed “Earliest Portrait of Lincoln” (later designated Meserve No. 1) reads as follows:
+4. (¶ 1.4) In part one of Gibson Harris’s four-part series “My Recollections of Abraham Lincoln,” as first published in Woman’s Home Companion (1903, November), the caption below its included graphic representation of the author’s (or editor’s) proclaimed “Earliest Portrait of Lincoln” (later designated Meserve No. 1) reads as follows:

 From a daguerreotype taken in 1846 by N. H. Shephard [sic], a roommate of the author of these recollections, who says [that is, Harris says] in a private letter: “The negative has evidently been highly touched up, and the [mole] on Mr. Lincoln’s cheek, as also the wrinkles [have] been removed.
-The result is a face quite too young, but aside from this it is a good likeness of Abraham Lincoln as he was in his middle 40s.”
+The result is a face quite too youthful, but aside from this it is a good likeness of Abraham Lincoln as he was in the middle 1840’s.”

-In 1846, Lincoln was 37, not in his middle 40s.
-So whatever was written by Harris in an alleged “private letter” may have been in reference not to Lincoln’s presumed earliest photograph, but rather to some other daguerreotype of Lincoln perhaps now lost or no longer in existence.
-Additionally, on page 11 of the same article, the depicted image of Mary is incorrectly captioned as “Mrs. Abraham Lincoln in 1845.”
+On page 11 of the same article, the depicted image of Mary is incorrectly captioned as “Mrs. Abraham Lincoln in 1845.”
 The image was actually taken in 1861.
-Informatively, this second error further substantiates the now established evidence that, unlike with Lincoln’s presumed earliest photograph (which Robert had publicly authenticated in 1895), in 1903, Mary’s assumed earliest photograph had not yet been even correspondently mentioned by Robert—nor evidently would it ever be directly identified by Robert as Mary’s earliest image or her companion image to Lincoln’s presumed earliest image—let alone, published by Robert.
+Informatively, this error further substantiates the established evidence that unlike with Lincoln’s presumed earliest photograph (which Robert had publicly authenticated in 1895), in 1903, Mary’s assumed earliest photograph had not yet been even correspondently mentioned by Robert—nor evidently would it ever be directly identified by Robert as Mary’s earliest image or as a companion to Lincoln’s presumed earliest image—let alone, published by Robert.

-Clearly, the main topic of the above correspondence is the authenticity of the presumed earliest photograph of Lincoln, not the subsidiary issue of the identity of the assumed earliest photograph of Mary (an image unpublished at the time).
-Presently, the question is not whether Lincoln’s presumed earliest photograph is in fact his earliest photograph (it may well be) nor whether Lincoln’s and Mary’s assumed earliest photographs ever hung together on a wall in the Lincoln home (they may well have).
+Clearly, the main topic of the above correspondences is the authenticity of the presumed earliest photograph of Lincoln, not the subsidiary issue of the identity of the assumed earliest photograph of Mary (an image unpublished at the time).
+Presently, the questions are not whether Lincoln’s presumed earliest photograph is in fact his earliest photograph (it may well be) nor whether Lincoln’s and Mary’s respective presumed/assumed earliest photographs ever hung together on a wall in the Lincoln family home (they may have).
 The present questions are: 1) were the two photographs taken at the same time, and 2) is Mary’s assumed earliest photograph her actual earliest photograph?

 [. . .
 D]espite the efforts of its editors [Ostendorf, Oleksy, and others] to paper over its anomalies by calling Lincoln’s Unknown Private Life an oral history[ . . . i]t is not history, oral or otherwise; with charity, it barely rises to the level of historical fiction. . . .